International conference travel grants – Procedure to apply and attend one

 - How and when they pay?
 Same as DST

 4. DBT (Travel Support for attending International Conference/ Seminar/ Symposium)

 5. Ministry of Science and Technology: Dept of Science and Technology International Travel Support Scheme

 6. Sir Ratan Tata Trust, Mumbai- International conference travel grants

 - What it covers?
 Partial airfare

 - As one can see, DST gives the most.
 The best combination will be DST+CCSTDS because DST pays for Airfare +Visa +Registration fee and one can claim Food/Lodging from CCSTDS

 - Also, the funds from DST and CSIR are mutually explicit i.e. since both give airfare, only one can be used at a time

 - DST travel grant can be used once in three years up to 35 years.
 Many of us are eligible for at least two times from now

-- In many agencies, two applications from same institute are not entertained during same month.
-If then, only younger will get travel grant.
+- In many agencies, two applications from the same institute are not entertained during the same month.
+If then, only younger will get a travel grant.
 Check the prospectus carefully

 - All agencies encourage getting funding from other agencies – if you get only one agency’s support and can’t make the trip, you are also blocking the trip of another candidate